yirano/drawFromAHat/README.md

       _Forking is optional!_
   2. Hack away and make a pull request. <br />

+     - Check out the [Issues](https://github.com/yirano/drawFromAHat/issues) if you need some ideas.

       **[!Important]** Title your pull request describing the changes and/or features you have added.

   3. Add your name below under "Contributors" with a link to your Github profile using correct Markdown format.